-10 Products It’s Never Safe to Use on Your Baby
+10 Products You Should Avoid Using on Your Baby

 So many baby products, so little time to research the best brands out there.
-Wondering what’s safest to use on a baby’s uber-delicate skin?
-Manhattan-based dermatologist—and mom—Rachel Nazarian, MD, explains which baby products you should use, and the ones you should avoid.
+Here are the baby products you should use, and the ones you should avoid.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.